 Health and safety responsibilities

 It is of primary importance for surveyors to take responsibility for the health and safety of themselves and those under their duty of care.
-All professionals should be familiar with the RICS guidance note Surveying safely: health and safety principles for property professionals (2nd edition) and adhere to the principles.
+All professionals should be familiar with the current edition of the RICS guidance note Surveying safely: health and safety principles for property professionals and adhere to the principles.

 Legal responsibilities for health and safety may arise for a surveyor providing health and safety advice and/or who is considered to be in control of a building or workplace.
 This will include advice given to landlords and tenant/occupiers.
 The nature of advice a surveyor may provide to a landlord is likely to reflect such things as the type, condition and age of the building and the purpose for which the building is to be put.